 You are going to create one dense/detailed map, so be neat and tidy.
 Create a legend if you need to use symbols (highly recommended) for cities on the map.
+If necessary and desired, you may make multiple maps if only one is too stressful.
 It will help if you keep a running list of any geographical references made in each chapter WHILE YOU READ.